GSA/ficam-playbooks/_pages/privacy-policy.md

 ## Other Website Policies

-To learn more about how we manage this website, view accessibility, linking, and other website policies for IDManagement.gov.
+To learn more about how we manage this website, view accessibility, linking, and [other website policies](../website-policy/){:target="_blank"} for IDManagement.gov.